FDio/csit/resources/job_specs/report_iterative/3n-emr/vpp-mrr-00.md

 ## ./crypto
 ### intel-e810cq
 #### avf
-##### ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-##### ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes128cbc-hmac512sha
-##### ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-##### ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
-##### ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
-##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-4c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-1c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-2c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
-4c AND imix AND mrr AND e810cq AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 ##### ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
 2c AND 1518b AND mrr AND e810cq AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha